FuelLabs/fuels-wallet/README.md

 [![Install Wallet](packages/docs/public/install-button.png)](https://wallet.fuel.network/docs/install/)

-Download the [Fuel Wallet Development](https://next-wallet.fuel.network/docs/install/) version for latest updates.
+For latest updates donwload the [Fuel Wallet Development](https://next-wallet.fuel.network/docs/install/) this version is made for developers.
+It can be unstable and have issues or bugs.

 Integrate your **DApp** using the [Wallet SDK](https://wallet.fuel.network/docs/dev/getting-started/)